satyapravin/asymmetric_lp/README.md

 # AsymmetricLP

-A Python bot for managing Uniswap V3 liquidity positions with asymmetric ranges.
-Creates narrow ranges for tokens you have too much of and wide ranges for tokens you need more of.
+A Python backtesting engine and trading bot for managing Uniswap V3 liquidity positions with asymmetric ranges and inventory-based rebalancing.

+## Features

+- **Asymmetric Range Management**: Creates narrow ranges for excess tokens and wide ranges for deficit tokens
+- **Uniswap V3 Math**: Full implementation of concentrated liquidity formulas with tick-aligned positioning
+- **Inventory-Based Rebalancing**: Automatically rebalances when portfolio deviates from target ratio
+- **Historical Backtesting**: Test strategies on real blockchain OHLC data
+- **Multiple Pricing Models**: Supports Avellaneda-Stoikov and GLFT models
+- **Fee Tracking**: Accurate simulation of LP fee collection

-## How it works
+## How it Works

+The bot maintains a target inventory ratio (e.g., 50% token0, 50% token1) and creates asymmetric ranges:

-If you have too much USDC and not enough ETH, the bot will:
+**Example**: If you have too much USDC and not enough ETH:
-- Create a narrow USDC range above current price (encourages selling USDC)
+- Creates a **narrow USDC range** above current price → encourages selling USDC to buyers
-- Create a wide ETH range below current price (encourages buying ETH)
+- Creates a **wide ETH range** below current price → encourages accumulating ETH
+- Rebalances when portfolio deviates >10% from target ratio

 ## Installation